10% Additional Levy on Family Incomes Over $2 Million Would Raise $635 Billion

 The Millionaires Surtax would simply and effectively move us closer to a Fair Share Tax System, an essential component of an economy that works for all of us, not just the wealthy few.
 For more information see surtax.org

-“The Millionaires Surtax is a sensible plan to restore fairness to the tax code, fight the rise of inequality, and fund important priorities for the American people,” said Representative Don Beyer (D-VA).
-“The Republican tax cuts, as we feared, led to enormous benefits for the wealthy and budget-busting deficits.
-Our legislation would address both of these shortcomings in a way which helps working people.
-It also specifically prevents tax avoidance, which has been an enormous problem in enforcing our tax code.
+“The Millionaires Surtax is a sensible plan to restore fairness to the tax code, fight rising inequality, and fund important priorities for the American people,” said Congressman Beyer.
+“The Republican tax cuts, as we feared, led to enormous benefits for the wealthy.
+Our legislation would require the wealthiest to pay their fair share and help prevent tax avoidance, which has been an enormous problem in enforcing our tax code.
+It would also benefit working people by providing revenue to help offset the cost of key legislative initiatives, for instance infrastructure investments.
 This is an idea whose time has come.”

 “The Millionaires Surtax is a simple to implement, easy to enforce, laser-targeted plan to tax the extremely wealthy,” said Morris Pearl, chair of Patriotic Millionaires.
 “This surtax exclusively applies to individuals making over $2 million per year, which is just the very top of the 1 percent in this country.
 Americans want to tax the rich, and this surtax explains precisely who will be getting taxed in the name itself.
 This is an easy plan to tax the rich and an even easier sell to the American public, so let’s get it done.”